20 Household Waste Recycling Centres

 The Transfer Loading Stations are used by the nine district councils to bring household waste and recycling for processing.

-Trade and business waste can also be processed here.
-For information on dealing with trade waste, visit Recycle for Greater Manchester.
+Trade and business waste can also be delivered here.
+For information on trade waste, visit Recycle for Greater Manchester.

 4 Mechanical Treatment and Reception Facilities